rapidsai/cudf/docs/cudf/source/developer_guide/contributing_guide.md

 cuDF generally presents the same importable modules and subpackages as pandas.
 All Cython code is contained in `python/cudf/cudf/_lib`.

-**Open question**: Should we start enforcing a stricter file/directory layout?
-Any suggestions?

 ## Code style

 cuDF employs a number of linters to ensure consistent style across the code base.